kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/28-mongoose-error-hander-part-2.md

 ```

 ## This let's you track all the errors yourself
-* This is one choice for error handling or you could
+* This is one choice for error handling
 * We implemented validation without having to use any 3rd party validation package (in Mern stack course we use the [Express validator](https://express-validator.github.io/docs/))
     - Which one is better?
 You decide but with what we just accomplished it is one less 3rd party dependency you need and you can handle all errors on your own
     - We can catch whatever errors we want in our custom error handler and if you want to explicitly set an error from your controller